JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/KalebIrwin-Power-signoff.md

    b.
 ESP8266 maximum power draw is 0.561 W taken from 170 mA maximum required current at 3.3 V operation [2] Typical power draw for ESP8266 is 0.231 W taken from 3.3 V 70 mA typical operation [3]

    c.
-225 mW for three high current draw sensors simultaneously
+The largest power draw observed in evaluated sensors was 75 mW.
+Accoutning for three of these peak power draw sensors yeilds 225 mW.
 2. Power the Ardunio Mega with 7-12 V 160 mA on the Vin pin or 5±0.25 V 200mA from the USB 2.0 standard through the USB 2.0 input on the board [4][5]
-3. **Provide 5 V and 3 V for sensor interface
+3. **Provide 45 mA at 5 V and 75 mA at 3 V for sensor interface (This supports the three peak power draw sensors)

 Additional constraint on system for AC operation